Mundar/db-key/db-key-macro/README-attrib.md

 # The `#[db_key]` attribute macro.

-The `db_key` attribute macro genereates a key structure and a key arguments structure from a prototype structure.
+The `db_key` attribute macro generates a key structure and a key arguments structure from a prototype structure.

 ```rust
 use db_key_macro::db_key;